top of page

 Change outdated lamps for more stylish ones and replace the bulbs with strong daylight types.
 You can also use local lamps to make rooms more atmospheric.

-FAQs: - Do I need rugs for staging?
+Do I need rugs for staging?

-- Do I need to put up curtains?
 If the scenery is attractive it is not necessary to put up curtains at all.
-If the scenery is unappealing, a well-made voile is the best choice, but always let as much natural light in as you can.
-Heavy curtains pull aside – make rooms bright
+If the scenery is unappealing, a well-made voile is the best choice, but always allow for as much natural light in as you can.
+Heavy curtains can be pulled aside – make rooms bright.

-Healthy plants, flowers and fruit bowls give a lively finishing touch for any decorations – don’t forget to use them.
+A few well-placed, striking artworks are a good option to make a room that little bit more attractive.
+Healthy plants, flowers and fruit bowls give a lively finishing touch for any decorations – don’t forget to use them if you have them.

 bottom of page